-Lately, I’ve been wearing a backpack instead of carrying a purse.
+I am all about a backpack purse.
+I’ve been using a backpack instead of a purse or a tote bag for about two years now, and I cannot recommend it enough.
 It all started pre-pandemic.
 I was traveling once a month and my carry-on bag would mar the entirety of my right shoulder.
-Literally, the weight of my laptop, water bottle, magazine, and book would break capillaries on my shoulder.
+Literally, the weight of my laptop, water bottle, magazine, and book would break the capillaries on my shoulder.
 Without fail, I looked like I had been in a crash after every single flight.
 I decided I needed to replace my go-to, carry-on bag with an utterly stylish backpack that would evenly distribute the weight of my flight necessities.
-My search for a magical carry-on backpack went on for a year without a true love match.
-Then, Parker Clay reached out to me to review their line.

 The Parker Clay Backpack

+In the image at the top, I am wearing a Parker Clay backpack.
 Parker Clay is a line of leather goods ethically made in Ethiopia.
-The certified B corp was started by couple Brittney and Ian Bentley who named their company after their two daughters adopted from, you guessed it, Ethiopia.
-Parker Clay focuses on empowering Ethiopian women.
+The certified B corp was started by couple Brittney and Ian Bentley who named their company after their two sons.
+The four of them lived in Ethiopia, and Parker Clay focuses on empowering Ethiopian women.
 In the capital of Addis Ababa alone, 26.4% of women are unemployed, 150,000 women are in prostitution, and 4.6 million children are orphaned.
-As of 2019, out of Parker Clay’s 130+ employees in their factory in Ethiopia, 96 of them are women and 32 of these women have been hired out of prostitution through their partnership with Ellilta Women at Risk.
-By the end of 2020, their goal is to hire over 100 more women with the majority coming from the Ellita Women at Risk program.
+Parker Clay partners with Ellilta Women at Risk to help hire women who have been exploited and to provide them with opportunities for skills training, career advancement, and financial literacy.

 I was beyond eager to review their products.
-I requested the Mari Backpack, a large utterly stylish leather backpack that could hold everything I needed for a flight.
+I requested the Mari Backpack, a large utterly stylish leather backpack that could hold quite a bit.
 It has an outside pocket, a laptop pocket, and then more pockets, and more pockets.
-It is slightly heavier than I wanted for my dream carry-on, but I don’t care.
-It is gorgeous, ethically made, and looks incredible.
+It is slightly heavier than I would want for my carry-on bag, but it works for an overnight bag.
+It is ethically made and looks incredible.
 The leather is a little stiff at first, but wear and tear will soften it.
 The gorgeous tan color is also reactive to scratches, so either anticipate an evolving rustic look, or be really on top of treating it with a silicon leather protectant spray every season.
-I chose to do the latter.
-I sprayed it down as soon as I got it and will spray it with the protectant a few times a year.

 Photos by Dayley Photography